baharvand79/R_Workshop_BCCHR_2022/README.md

 ## Learning objectives

--   what is pathway analysis and what are the different types
+-   what is pathway analysis, and what are the different types
 -   how to perform GSEA
 -   how to perform ORA
 -   how to visualize your results